 Role of Financial Institutions:

 - The banking and other financial institutions need to proactively reach out to SHGs for financial empowerment.
 The credit flow for working capital and other resources of the SHGs need to be augmented to make them more vibrant for participating in the prosperity of rural India.

 Creating an ecosystem for empowerment:

-- There is the need to provide an opportunity to poor rural women to have access to skills, markets and business development services.
+- There is the need to provide an opportunity for poor rural women to have access to skills, markets and business development services.